 Helping your clients to schedule their content can incredibly useful service to them.
 It can be difficult for many small businesses to find time to post their content, especially across multiple channels.

 Getting the right time to post can be difficult and might be harder when dealing with an international audience.
-It’s not the hardest job, but scheduling content using tools like Hootsuite or Buffer makes things easier for your clients.
+It’s not the hardest job, but scheduling content really makes things easier for your clients.

 Anything you can do to simplify social media management will be appreciated by your clients.
 Sometimes it’s better to offer real-time social media monitoring so that brands can avoid awkward situations caused by scheduled posts clashing with topical events.